phaetto/Commands/README.md

 # Command Engine
-An implementation of a terminal-like parser and execution engine for C based microcontrollers.
+An implementation of a terminal parser and execution engine for C based microcontrollers.

 ## Why
+For debugging, updating on the field or running your own background applications.

-I had a need of terminal provider for software debugging and probing of microcontroller services through a protocol.
+I had a need of terminal provider for software debugging and probing of microcontroller services through a serial protocol.

-So I have made this small engine for custom predefined commands that you can easily extend.
+So I have made this small engine for custom commands that you can easily extend.

 ## Testing
 I have been testing on PIC32/PIC16.
 The compiler for the family of microcontrollers you select must support pointers to functions.